liweinan/my-openshift-workspace/tools/README.md

 # OpenShift on AWS: VPC Provisioning Tools

-This repository provides a set of CloudFormation templates and utility scripts to streamline the creation of AWS VPC environments suitable for deploying both **private** and **public** OpenShift clusters.
+This repository provides a set of CloudFormation templates and utility scripts to streamline the creation of AWS VPC environments suitable for deploying OpenShift clusters.

 ## Core Concepts

 The philosophy is to "first create the network, then install the cluster."
 You use the provided tools to provision the necessary VPC infrastructure on AWS, and then guide the OpenShift installer to use this pre-existing environment.

+### The Golden Rule: Always Use Private Subnets

+A critical requirement for the OpenShift installer is that it **must** deploy the cluster nodes (both control plane and workers) into **private subnets**.
+This is true for both **private** and **public** cluster installations.

-- **Private Cluster**: The OpenShift control plane and worker nodes are deployed in private subnets, inaccessible from the public internet.
-Access is typically managed through a bastion host.
-The cluster's API and application routes are internal.
+-   **Private Cluster (`publish: Internal`)**: The installer places nodes in private subnets.
+The API endpoints and application routes are accessible only within the VPC.
-- **Public Cluster**: The nodes are deployed in public subnets and are assigned public IP addresses, making the cluster's endpoints directly accessible from the internet.
+-   **Public Cluster (`publish: External`)**: The installer still places nodes in private subnets for security.
+It then automatically uses the corresponding **public subnets** in the same Availability Zones to create public-facing Load Balancers for the API and application routes.

+Therefore, you should **always** use a VPC that has both public and private subnets.

 ---